dfinity/ic-staking-documentation/docs/safest-staking-option/4-safest-staking-option.md

 ---
-layout: page
+layout: default
 title: 4.
 Safest staking option
+nav_order: 3
+has_children: true
-permalink: /safest-staking-option/
+permalink: docs/safest-staking-option
 ---

-# 4. SAFEST OPTION: How to stake
+# 4. Safest option: How to stake

 If you choose to stake with the **safest option**, this chapter is for you.